ptiede/Comrade.jl/docs/src/conventions.md

 VLBI and radio astronomy has many non-standard conventions when coming from physics.
 Additionally, these conventions change from telescope to telescope, often making it difficult to know what assumptions different data sets and codes are making.
-We will detail the specific conventions that Comrade adheres to.
+We will detail the specific conventions that Stoked adheres to.

 ## Rotation Convention